 I do use an old lawn chair pad on the ground in order to stay dry and also make it easier on the knees.
 Most of the time, I just sit and work and this makes it much more comfortable.

 I love to use fresh garlic in stir-fries.
 I marinate cut up chicken in garlic and tamari or diced steak in Italian dressing and garlic.
 Chop an onion or two, add some red pepper and fry until soft (I like them REAL soft so I do it for 20 or 30 minutes).
 Add some mushrooms and when they are soft, throw in the chicken or steak.
 When thoroughly cooked, I usually add some frozen corn and peas.
 A sure hit at my dinner table!

 In the winter, I use my own homemade garlic powder.
-We’ll discuss how to do that in a future blog.
 But for now, it’s time to get the garlic planted …